homieiot/convention/convention.md

 **Devices:**
 An instance of a physical piece of hardware is called a *device*.
-For example, a car, an Arduino/ESP8266 or a coffee machine.
+For example, a car, an Arduino/ESP8266, or a coffee machine.
 Within the convention devices can be modelled to have children.
-For example bridge devices; a zwave bridge device (the parent) exposing many child devices (the zwave devices).
+For example, bridge devices; a zwave bridge device (the parent) exposes many child devices (the zwave devices).
 There is no depth limit set on additionally nested children.

 **Nodes:**
 A *device* can expose multiple *nodes*.
 Nodes are independent or logically separable parts of a device.
-For example, a car might expose a `wheels` node, an `engine` node and a `lights` node.
+For example, a car might expose a `wheels` node, an `engine` node, and a `lights` node.

 **Properties:**
 A *node* can have multiple *properties*.
 Properties represent basic characteristics of the node/device, often given as numbers or finite states.
-For example the `wheels` node might expose an `angle` property.
+For example, the `wheels` node might expose an `angle` property.
-The `engine` node might expose a `speed`, `direction` and `temperature` property.
+The `engine` node might expose a `speed`, `direction`, and `temperature` property.
 The `lights` node might expose an `intensity` and a `color` property.

 **Attributes:**
 *Devices, nodes and properties* have specific *attributes* characterizing them.
-Attributes are represented by topic identifier starting with `$`.
+Attributes are represented by a topic identifier starting with `$`.
 The precise definition of attributes is important for the automatic discovery of devices following the Homie convention.

 Examples: A device might have an `IP` attribute, a node will have a `name` attribute, and a property will have a `unit` attribute.